This post may contain affiliate links. Read our disclosure page for full details.

 Relationship red flags: those big, flashing warning signs that tell us something might be wrong with this situation.
-You would think that these red flags would be easy to spot, and while many of them are more obvious than others, the truth is that red flags can actually be pretty tough to recognize.
-This is especially true in romantic relationships, and doubly true in new relationships.
+You would think that these would be easy to spot, and while many of them are more obvious than others, the truth is that red flags can actually be pretty tough to recognize.
+This is especially true in romantic relationships, and doubly true in new ones.
 At those times, it is incredibly easy to be blinded by infatuation, novelty, and excitement.
 It can be easy to overlook potential problems if you don’t know what to look for.

 So, are there red flags in your relationship?
 Let’s dig in and see what the therapists have to say.